Alex-st/FinalWebProject/README.md

 jsp pages as View, and main logic implemented in dao, processing and registration packages classes.
 System also is multilanguage (en and ru) and uses log4j for logging errors and some info data (starting and finishing student's test - ExamCommand class).
 Personal jstl tag also created (WelcomeTagHandler class).
+DB (MySQL) is exported to mystudydb.sql.